Attarintiki Daredi: Themes and influences

 The mythological tale of Indra seducing Ahalya after disguising as her husband Gautama and the curse cast by Gautama on them is parodied in the film with Brahmanandam playing a key role.
-Two songs were parodied: one of them being a devotional song "Kaatama Rayuda" written by the poet Etla Ramadasa and composed by V. Nagayya for the film Sumangali (1940), and the other an item number "Kevvu Keka" written by Sahithi and composed by Devi Sri Prasad for the film Gabbar Singh (2012).
+Two songs were parodied: one of them being a devotional song "Kaatama Rayuda" written by the poet Etla Ramadasa and composed by V. Nagayya for the film Sumangali (1940) and the other an item number "Kevvu Keka" written by Sahithi and composed by Devi Sri Prasad for the film Gabbar Singh (2012).
 A scene from the film, popularly known as the "badam tree" episode, was based on a similar scene from the 2012 English film A Thousand Words.

 Music

-Devi Sri Prasad composed the soundtrack album which consists of 6 songs.
+Devi Sri Prasad composed the soundtrack album which consists of six songs.
 Sri Mani, Ramajogayya Sastry and Prasad himself wrote the lyrics for the soundtrack album, which was marketed by Aditya Music.
 The album was released on 19 July 2013 in a promotional event at the Shilpakala Vedika with the film's cast and crew attending the event.
 The soundtrack album received positive reviews from critics.

 Release

 In late April 2013, Attarintiki Daredi was expected to release on 7 August 2013.
-It was then scheduled for a release on 9 August 2013, the Friday before India's Independence Day.
-But due to then-ongoing Telangana movement, the release was put on hold.
-Later B. V. S. N. Prasad officially announced that the film would release on 9 October 2013 along with Ramayya Vasthavayya (2013).
-But the makers were forced to reschedule the release date to 27 September 2013 after 90 minutes of the footage was leaked onto the internet.
-On an average, 80% of the film's tickets were sold out in all screens for the first three days in Hyderabad.
-Apart from India, the film released in United States, United Kingdom, Germany, Canada and Dubai.